Kids should not use tobacco products. U.S. Smokeless Tobacco Company invests in a number of programs directed at helping reduce underage tobacco use.

 - Barring the use of cartoons in advertising, promotion, packaging or labeling of tobacco products

 - Barring most forms of outdoor advertising, including billboards and stadium signs

 - Barring most forms of transit advertisements, such as those on taxis and at bus stops

 - Prohibiting the distribution of apparel or other merchandise such as caps, shirts and backpacks bearing tobacco brand names and logos

 In June 2009, the Food and Drug Administration (FDA) was given broad regulatory authority over tobacco products.
 USSTC supported this legislation.
 The law gave the FDA the authority to address a range of tobacco issues, including reducing underage tobacco use, encouraging cessation and communicating the health effects of tobacco products.

-- do not pay for or endorse any product placement.
-We decline all requests to use, display or even reference our brands in movies, television shows or other public entertainment media.
+- does not pay for or endorse any product placement.
+USSTC declines all requests to use, display or even reference its brands in movies, television shows or other public entertainment media.

 Learn more about our marketing approach